 Below are some of the sales commission costs that associate with customer benefits,

-Therefore, check your historical data and classify your commission costs according to its linkage with the services included in the initial contract.
+Therefore, check your historical data and classify your commission costs according to their linkage with the services included in the initial contract.
 By this, you can pick out the cases where the contract costs need to be capitalized.

 3. Identify Your Treatment for Various Commission Costs